Nate Lowe Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to give up the ninth-fewest home runs in baseball (25 total, one per game).
+- The Yankees allow the ninth-fewest home runs in baseball (25 total, one per game).

-- Cole makes the start for the Yankees, his sixth of the season.
-He is 4-0 with a .79 ERA and 36 strikeouts in 34 2/3 innings pitched.
+- Schmidt makes the start for the Yankees, his sixth of the season.
+He is 0-2 with a 6.30 ERA and 24 strikeouts in 20 2/3 innings pitched.

-- In his last appearance on Saturday against the Toronto Blue Jays, the right-hander went 5 2/3 scoreless innings while surrendering four hits.
+- The righty last pitched on Sunday against the Toronto Blue Jays, when he tossed 5 2/3 innings, allowing no earned runs while giving up three hits.

+- In five games this season, the 27-year-old has a 6.30 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .298 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.